 This superb view was the subject of a famous painting about 150 years ago.

 Satta Pass is a magnificent viewpoint overlooking Mount Fuji and Suruga Bay.
 If the weather is clear, you can admire the majestic figure of Mount Fuji.
 A landscape view from here was drawn by Utagawa Hiroshige, a famous ukiyo-e artist of the 19th century who influenced European painters such as Van Gogh and Monet.
 Although nowadays a highway stretches through the superb view of Mount Fuji and the sea, the beauty remains unchanged from the Edo period.
-Leave your car in the parking lot, proceed up a narrow walking path, and eventually Mount Fuji will appear.
-Surrounding the walking paths are lush trees full of tangerines, a specialty product of Shizuoka, and the gentle landscape of Shizuoka City.
+Leave your car in the parking lot, walk up in a narrow road, and eventually Mount Fuji will appear.
+Surrounding the walking paths are lush trees full of tangerines, a specialty of Shizuoka, and the gentle landscape of Shizuoka City.

 Satta Pass of old and new